BGG sequences with weak regularity and applications: Examples

-We will usually work in dimension $n=3$ and to be better compatible with the literature, we often replace differential forms by their vector proxies and the exterior derivative by gradient, curl and divergence.
-Following the notation in \cite{arnold2021complexes}, we introduce notation for the algebraic operations we need in this picture.
-Put $\mathbb V:=\mathbb R^n$, let $\mathbb M$ be the space of all $n\times n$-matrices and, $\mathbb S$ and $\mathbb K$ and $\mathbb T$ be the subspaces of matrices that are symmetric, skew-symmetric and trace-free, respectively.
-Now we consider the following some basic linear algebraic operations: $\skw: \M\to \K$ and $\sym:\M\to\S$ are the skew and symmetric part operators; $\tr:\M\to\R$ is the matrix trace; $\iota: \R\to \M$ is the map $\iota u:= uI$ identifying a scalar with a scalar matrix; $\dev:\mathbb{M}\to \mathbb{T}$ given by $\dev u:=u-1/n \tr (u)I$ is the deviator, or trace-free part.
-In three space dimensions, we can identify a skew symmetric matrix with a vector,
+We will usually work in dimension $n=3$ and to be more compatible with the literature, we often replace differential forms by their vector proxies and the exterior derivative by gradient, curl and divergence.
+Following the notation in \cite{arnold2021complexes}, we introduce notation for the algebraic operations we need in this picture. { Our notations for vector/matrix proxies and basic linear algebraic operations are summarized as follows: }